mavcaster/field-comms-suite/README.md

 ## 🧰 Features

 - ✅ Fully offline installation (ideal for field prep)
-- ✅ Custom branded UI with banners and logos
 - ✅ Selective component install (only what you need)
 - ✅ Automatic shortcut creation for portable tools